Arizona Wildcats Bold Training Camp Observations

 Three Observations

-- After transferring to Arizona from Northwestern last season, guard Alexander Doost became one of the most consistent players on the Wildcats’ offensive line playing in 12 while making nine starts allowing just three sacks during that time.
+- The new offensive scheme that coordinator Seth Doege is implementing at Arizona is a uptempo offense that can attack the defense in multiple ways and has many wrinkles that will keep the opponents off balanced and the defense honest when facing the Wildcats.

-- In training camp, Arizona’s coaching staff has been raving about the progress they have seen out of Doost and how he has grown as a player.
-He has been able to be rock solid in the running game and has improved his footwork in the passing game as well.
+- One thing that we have seen is constant movement from various skilled position players on the roster making it hard for the defense to know where the offensive attack is coming from.

-Please be sure to share your thoughts on the developments of Arizona football training camp.
+Please be sure to share your thoughts on the developments from Arizona training camp.
 To do so, follow us on our X account by clicking on the link.